 Net neutrality has been codified under FCC rules since 2015.
 That’s when the FCC decided to regulate the internet as it does other public utilities, instead of regulating it as an “information service.”
 (This is called “Title II classification” and President Obama announced his support for it in 2014.)
 Deciding to classify the internet as a public utility gave the FCC a stronger hand to enforce the principles of net neutrality under existing telecommunications law.
 The rules also prohibited ISPs from blocking content or giving preferential treatment to some sites or content over others.

 Trump’s pick for Chairman of the FCC, Ajit Pai, has been a long-time opponent of net neutrality.
 On December 15, 2017 he led the FCC, in a 3-2 vote, to essentially wipe out net neutrality by repealing the FCC’s 2015 rules.

 What could happen without net neutrality?
 We really don’t know, but we’re totally at the mercy of Verizon, Comcast, and other ISPs to find out.
 A “bundled” internet package, as seen here, is wholly within the realm of possibility:

 The Congressional Review Act, passed in 1996, is a law that allows Congress to undo any regulation that an agency (like the FCC) has recently finalized by passing a “resolution of disapproval.”
 Up until the Trump Administration, it had been used exactly one time in its twenty years on the books.
-But since Trump took over, the CRA has been used to repeal 14 Obama Administration regulations.
+But since Trump took over, the CRA has been used to repeal over a dozen Obama Administration regulations.
 (Indeed, Obama-era regulation repeal via CRA is among Trump’s scant “accomplishments.”)

-If the MoC supports net neutrality and is already a co-sponsor
+If the MoC is a cosponsor